pikvm/pikvm/docs/audio.md

    }
    ```

-4. Enable the basic audio in the EDID:
+4. Enable the basic audio in the [EDID](https://docs.pikvm.org/edid/) in the file `/etc/kvmd/tc358743-edid.hex`:
    ```
    # kvmd-edidconf --set-audio=yes
    ```